SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 >
 > Repent [not: Change your mind] therefore, and turn back, that your sins may be blotted out.
 (Acts 3:19)
 >
-> The times of ignorance God overlooked, but now he com- mands all people everywhere to repent [not: change their minds].
+> The times of ignorance God overlooked, but now he commands all people everywhere to repent [not: change their minds].
 (Acts 17:30)
 >
-> [Paul says that he]... declared first to those in Damas- cus, then in Jerusalem and throughout all the region of Judea, and also to the Gentiles, that they should repent [not: change their minds] and turn to God, performing deeds in keeping with their repentance.
+> [Paul says that he]... declared first to those in Damascus, then in Jerusalem and throughout all the region of Judea, and also to the Gentiles, that they should repent [not: change their minds] and turn to God, performing deeds in keeping with their repentance.
 (Acts 26:20)
 >
-> These verses and others like them with the English word repent give further evidence that no committee of English Bible transla tors has agreed with Bing's definition, "change of mind." <a name="Grudem-Historic" href="#Grudem"><sup style="font-weight:bold;">†</sup></a>
+> These verses and others like them with the English word repent give further evidence that no committee of English Bible translators has agreed with Bing's definition, "change of mind." <a name="Grudem-Historic" href="#Grudem"><sup style="font-weight:bold;">†</sup></a>

 <br>